Introduction to SABER Error Covariance Model

 A conceptual obstacle to understanding the B matrix is that, in a standard frequentist notion, a covariation between a pair of variables is calculated through a sum over some number of matched pairs of draws from the two variables.
 But, in basic VAR there is only one \(\textbf{x}^b\), so there is only one ‘draw’ and thus no sum over which a covariation can be calculated.
 Thus, the covariances stored in B are better interpreted in a Bayesian sense as our ‘degree of belief’ and represent the level of uncertainty in the background state of the system: a larger covariance means there is a larger uncertainty in the background state.
 Covariances are also responsible for spreading information across variables.

 Another important consideration to keep in mind about the B matrix is that it is the covariances between errors in state variables.
-The errors \(\boldsymbol{\eta}\) can be defined as the difference between the “true state” \(\textbf{x}^{\text{t}}\) and our guess for the background state
+The errors \(\boldsymbol{\eta}\) can be defined as the difference between the “true state” \(\textbf{x}^{\text{t}}\) and the background state, which is our guess for the true state

 \[\boldsymbol{\eta} = \textbf{x}^{\text{t}} - \textbf{x}^b,\]